johannschopplich/kirby-helpers/docs/redirects.md

 # URL Redirects

-Create flexible redirect rules that automatically handle URL changes, site restructures, and legacy URL support.
-Redirects only activate when no actual page or route matches the requested URL, ensuring they never interfere with existing content.
+Define redirect rules that only fire when no page or route matches the requested URL, so they never interfere with existing content.
+Supports route patterns, placeholders, and callback targets.

-## Why Use Redirects?

-Redirects maintain SEO value when restructuring your site, provide backward compatibility for old URLs, and help visitors find the content they're looking for even when URLs change.

 ## Setup